List of cinemas in Thailand: SF World Cinema

-SFX Cinemas
+SFX Cinema

-SFX Cinemas is SF Group's premium brand of cinemas.
+SFX Cinema is SF Group's premium brand of cinemas.
 The cinemas are tastefully decorated and offer a higher-end level of premium services and an array of latest technologies in cinema presentation such as First Class seating and Dolby three-way sound.

 Emprive Cineclub

 Emprive Cineclub is SF Group's exclusive brand of cinemas.
 It is located within The Emporium, in Bangkok.
 It caters to a top-end level of customers with services under the concept of "exclusive cinema experience" for top-end type of customers.
 Opened in February 2015 with a total of 5 screens and 1,200 seats, it is the luxurious branch of the SF chain.

 Thana

-Thana Cineplex is a chain of small cinemas based in Central and Northern Thailand.
+Thana Cineplex is a chain of small cinemas based in Central Thailand.

-Vista

-Vista is a cinema chain based in Chiang Mai.